 The procedure covers the steps that NRC staff need to take in order to review, document, and approve a request for alternative disposal of licensed material, including:

-• conducting a technical review of the disposal request, including performing dose
+- conducting a technical review of the disposal request, including performing dose assessments;

-• implementing a Communications Plan, where applicable, including conducting public
+- implementing a Communications Plan, where applicable, including conducting public meetings; and,

 The NRC’s Office of Federal and State Materials and Environmental Management Programs (FSME) Division of Waste Management and Environmental Protection (DWMEP) staff prepared the original version of the guidance document (ADAMS Accession No. ML092460058, dated August 31, 2009) for use.
 Following the merger of FSME and the Office of Nuclear Material Safety and Safeguards (NMSS), the corresponding division is the NMSS Division of Decommissioning, Uranium Recovery and Waste Programs (DUWP).